-As wildfires rage across Southern California, many parents with babies and young children will be affected.
+As wildfires destroy communities, many parents with babies and young children will be affected.
 Whether you’re in an evacuation zone or in an area where you can see, smell or sense the smoke, adults and kids alike will feel the stress.
 Some may be significantly impacted.
 Here are some tips for parents of babies and young children to help with the whirl of emotions and anxiety you may be experiencing.

 Follow safety advice and evacuation orders issued by local officials.